NeleSchallenberg/myFlix-client/README.md

 # Female Filmmakers Database

 This project is a web application/database about women in the film industry.
-It was built built as a task for Achievement 3 in [CareerFoundry's Full-Stack Web Development program](https://careerfoundry.com/en/courses/become-a-web-developer) and uses the RESTful [Movie API](https://github.com/NeleSchallenberg/movie-api) from Achievement 2.
+It was built as a task for Achievement 3 in [CareerFoundry's Full-Stack Web Development program](https://careerfoundry.com/en/courses/become-a-web-developer) and uses the RESTful [Movie API](https://github.com/NeleSchallenberg/movie-api) from Achievement 2.

 ## About